BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Environment Variables and Set-UID.md

 ![Setting and Unsetting a environment variable's value](envimages/envimage3.png)

 Here, I set an environment variable named, `FRUIT`, to the value,`Cantaloupe`, and then printed using `echo $FRUIT` to verify it was set correctly.
 Once I confirmed, I used unset to remove the environment variable's value and then printed its value again, resulting in no output.

+## 2. Passing Environment Variables from Parent Process to Child Process